Showing posts with label The Making of 'Joan: put on a happy face'. Show all posts

 Part 5 The Making of JOAN - Real life events that fit the characters in Punch & Judy

-Real life events that fit the characters in Punch & Judy
+Real-life Events that Inspired the Characters in Punch & Judy

 When it came to finding how to fit the crocodile into the story... well... that was an interesting one for I discovered the reason Mr Punch traditionally calls the crocodile a 'kitty, kitty'.
 Crocodiles or cocodrillo's, make a purring sound when warning people off.
 To someone who had never seen a crocodile before, hearing the purring sound would be like hearing the purr of a cat, and Pulcinella or Mr Punch would have been no different!